LAWS: PRIMER FOR TEACHERS

 VARA - The Visual Artists Rights Act LAW The Statute 17 USC section 106A Law protectin certain rights of the artist's works.

-HOW TO PROTECT ONLINE ART
+HOW TO PROTECT ONLINE

 Photographer Requests Takedowns from Google and Yahoo Sample Letters